Facility Overview Contact Us

 Note: Certain parts may be suspended and/or flipped 180o to accommodate longer parts in certain tanks.

-Stress Relief and Hydrogen Embrittlement Relief: To support the various plating processes, we have a total of 7 calibrated and certified ovens.
-The actual Work Zone dimensions and temperature settings for these ovens are as follows:
+Stress Relief and Hydrogen Embrittlement Relief: To support the various plating processes, we have a total of 7 calibrated and certified ovens (per AMS2750).
+The actual Work Zone, Dimensions, and Temperature settings for these ovens are as follows:

 Support Operations: We do abrasive and glass bead blasting, polishing, welding, cleaning and vapor degreasing for preparation of parts prior to or after plating (as required).
 Our tool room fabricates 99% of all the equipment and fixturing we need to do a given job, so our delivery schedules can be maintained.
 Our transport fleet includes a 30 foot tractor trailer and a pick-up truck.

-Inspection Equipment: We maintain and calibrate various types of precision measuring devices such as micrometers, calipers, bore gages, air gages and electronic measuring instruments for checking/verifying plate thickness.
+Inspection Equipment: We maintain, verify, and calibrate various types of precision measuring devices such as micrometers, calipers, bore gages, air gages and electronic measuring instruments for checking/verifying plate thickness.
 We will also use Customer Supplied Gages, provided they show proof of calibration.

 Laboratory Equipment: Our laboratory is capable of checking the chemical makeup of all plating baths and EPA Requirements, including an Atomic Absorption Spectrophotometer, a Boeing Hydrogen Detection Instrument and a Cyanide Distillation Unit.

-Prime Contractor Approvals include (at minimum): American Aircraft Products, Beaver Aerospace, Boeing, Curtiss Wright Controls - Flight Systems, EATON, ELEB (Embraer), General Dynamics, Gulfstream (A General Dynamics Company), Hamilton Sundstrand (A United Technologies Company), Heroux Devtek Beaver Aerospace, Honeywell, MOOG, Parker Aerospace (Parker Hannifin), SAFRAN (Messier-Bugatti-Dowty), Sikorsky (A united Technologies Company), UTS Aerospace Systems (Goodrich), Whippany Actuation Systems (GE Aviation)
+Prime Contractor Approvals include (at minimum): Aerojet Rocketdyne, American Aircraft Products, Beaver Aerospace, Boeing, Circor Aerospace, Collins Aerospace, Curtiss Wright Controls - Flight Systems, Eaton Aerospace, ELEB (Embraer), GE Aviation, General Dynamics, Hamilton Sundstrand (A United Technologies Company), Heroux Devtek, HDI Landing Systems, Honeywell, MOOG, Parker Aerospace (Parker Hannifin), Safran Landing Systems, Sikorsky (A Lockheed Martin Company), UTS Aerospace Systems (Goodrich), Whippany Actuation Systems.

 Certifications: Diamond Chrome Plating, Inc. is certified to Nadcap AC7108 for Chemical Processing and maintains a Quality Assurance System certified to Nadcap AC7004 for Aerospace Quality System.